3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 	![Voxel lookup using filter method "nearest" neighbor](images/lookup_filter_nearest.png)

-- If the interpolation method of an elements of type \<functionfromimage3d> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image resource.
+- If the interpolation method of an elements of type \<functionfromimage3d> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight point coordinates defining a box that contains the arbitrary (u,v,w), which transforms back to voxel centers in the 3D image resource.

 _Figure 3-4: filter attributes "nearest" (a) and "linear" (b).
 The consider that the greyscale channel ("Y") of the image 3d of Figure 2-1 is reused in this example.
 The region shown is clipped at w=0.75, v=1/6 and u=2.
 The grey wireframe box indicates the UVW unit box.
 The tilesyle is "wrap" in all directions._
 ![Tilestyle mirror](images/filter.png)